bashirmohd/cbndtxopensource/rasa-init-demo/data/nlu.md

 ## intent:cbn_faq_dfd25
 - What sector of the Economy is covered under the SMEEIS?
+- What sectors of the Economy are not covered under the SMEEIS?

 ## intent:cbn_faq_dfd26
 - What steps do I need to take to be considered under the SMEEIS?